 Do I need my own attorney?

 Not necessarily.
-The closings here are pretty straightforward, and only a small percentage of closings use more than one attorney.
+The closings here are straightforward, and only a small percentage of closings use more than one attorney.
 Some folks choose to use an attorney from their home country to review the documents – but they know nothing of the laws here and what is needed.
 Also, they cannot register the sale and the Documents need to be in Spanish.
 Really, the attorney who is going to aid you best is one from Costa Rica, who knows how to handle a real estate closing here with all the details required by the national laws here.
-Paradise Management attends every closing, to double check everyone’s work, and aid you in the process as well.
+Our Agents attend every closing, to double check everyone’s work, and aid you in the process as well.
 All our attorneys are bilingual and offer you the contracts in English as well as Spanish.

 Can I borrow money from a Costa Rican bank?